MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Invoke-MgReassignEducationClassAssignmentSubmission.md

 This means that the reassigned status will be mapped to the returned status, and reassignedDateTime and reassignedBy properties will be mapped to returnedDateTime and returnedBy respectively.
 If the header Prefer: include-unknown-enum-members is provided, a reassigned submission retains the reassigned status.
 For details, see the examples section.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaReassignEducationClassAssignmentSubmission](/powershell/module/Microsoft.Graph.Beta.Education/Invoke-MgBetaReassignEducationClassAssignmentSubmission?view=graph-powershell-beta)

 ## SYNTAX